Reselling articles can be tricky business, especially in the age of print and digital media.

 Let’s look at the practicalities of this situation.

 If you’ve been writing for a publication for some time and they’ve published several your articles in their print magazine and online, and things are going swimmingly, do you really want to make a fuss?

 By confronting the editor with demands for extra payments for your online articles, you might suddenly find your relationship with that editor go cold.
 The editor is likely to think you’ve become a high maintenance writer and is not going to be interested in accepting your future stories for publication.

 Certainly, you’re entitled to request extra payment from any magazine that runs your work online, unless the magazine states otherwise on a contract or in a letter.

 I do know of some freelance writers who request extra payments for any of their stories published online.
 If you can do this gracefully early in your negotiations, do it.
 However, if not done with professionalism and finesse, I think you can scotch your chance of establishing a long and fruitful relationship with that editor.

 My personal view is that if an editor chooses to additionally post my articles online, they’re helping me establish a stronger online presence.
 This, in turn, enhances my credibility with other editors when they check me out online.

 I may be missing out on some short-term cash here, but at least my freelance writing reputation and image online has been improved.
 And, I haven’t trodden on the toes of editors with whom I’m trying to cultivate productive relationships.
 I’d rather continue my relationships with print editors for future paid assignments.

 Ultimately, you’ll have to make your own business decision about whether you want to request extra payment for articles published online.

 These are three tricky situations.
 Related to this topic is this question:

-What about reselling your previously published print articles to other print publications?
+What about reselling articles that have been previously published in other print publications?
 Is this okay?